- Who are you and what do you do?

 hired as required.
 Many clients prefer FCL's representative to work on their site but FCL can offer cost savings for any work that can be performed away from the clients site.

 Off-site arrangements would typically include agreed hours of work, full

 contact information and regular progress reports by

-teleconference or email and perhaps weekly face to face meetings.
-This of course results in
+teleconference or email and perhaps weekly face to face progress meetings.

-When on the clients' site, FCL will of course comply with the clients environmental policies.
+When on the clients' site, FCL will of course fully comply with the clients environmental policies.

 FCL's own environmental policy includes the following: